aimeos/map/README.md

 ```

 **Results:**

 ```php
 ['a', 'b']
 ```

 If no callback is passed, all values which are empty, null or false will be
-removed if their value converted to boolean is FALSE:
+removed if their value converted to boolean is `FALSE`:
 ```php
 (bool) $value === false
 ```